-As 2019 nears its end, Christmas shoppers brave the cold and the mass hysteria of last-minute bargains, children eagerly await Santa’s imminent tumble down the chimney shaft, jobseekers have finished perfecting their CVs ahead of a relaxing holiday season, and employers brace themselves for the mad hiring spree that the new year will bring.
+As Christmas shoppers brave the cold and the mass hysteria of last-minute bargains, children eagerly await Santa’s imminent tumble down the chimney shaft, jobseekers have finished perfecting their CVs ahead of a relaxing holiday season, and employers brace themselves for the mad hiring spree that the new year will bring.

 Many employers strategically plan out their hiring schedules and choose January to begin this process with gusto and renewed enthusiasm.
 In their eyes, candidates want to start the new year by applying for jobs, and so they prep their hiring managers accordingly to begin the interview process in January.